-The implications of the COVID-19 pandemic, and both its global effects and consequences, have impacted the objectives set for the first year of our 2020 -2023 strategy as well as the ways and means of delivering the strategy as a whole.
-Although the mission set out is still fit for purpose, the future financial environment and the fundamental changes in ways of working have required adaptation and some modification.
+The implications of the COVID-19 pandemic, and its global effects and consequences, have impacted the objectives set in our 2020-23 strategy as well as the ways and means of delivering the strategy as a whole.
+Although the mission set out has proved to be fit for purpose, the particular challenges and fundamental changes in ways of working have required adaptation and some modification.
 Maintaining and growing member value, rebalancing our membership, increasing our influence and improving our operational effectiveness remain our aims and, in almost all respects, such as the digital agenda, we have progressed far quicker than our strategy.
-By Q3 of financial year 2021/22, we will have redesigned and launched a new website and established a blended events and development offering.
-The challenge in the remainder of this year will be to gauge the requirements that sit around an ill-defined 'new normal' and prepare the ground for these changes, particularly in learning and development.
-Nevertheless, indications from financial year 2020/21 suggest that our membership base is solid and reliable enough for us to aspire to further growth.
-Emerging from the pandemic and the ambitious government policy agenda as well as government reform plans provide a helpful backdrop in increased public and private sector appetite for cooperation.
-The establishment off contractual arrangements with the prime L&D suppliers to the civil service should add certainty around our development programmes, which have proved reliably popular in the last year.
-The final stage of reorganisation and the full resourcing of delivery teams means, at the very least, consolidation in some areas but overall a reestablishment of our strategic growth path.
+We have redesigned and launched a new website and established a blended events and development offering.
+Indications from the 2021-22 financial year suggest that our membership base is solid and reliable enough for us to aspire to further growth.
+It is hoped that the establishment of contractual arrangements with the prime L&D suppliers to the civil service will add certainty around our development programmes, which have proved reliably popular in the last year.